-Marler Clark has filed 12 lawsuits to date and has been retained by over two dozen families.
+Marler Clark, the Salmonella Lawyers, have filed 12 lawsuits to date and has been retained by over two dozen families.

 Since the last update on October 14, 2015, 71 more ill people have been reported from 23 states.
 Illnesses that occurred after October 21, 2015 might not be reported yet.
 A series of events occurs between the time a person is infected and the time public health officials can determine that the person is part of an outbreak.
 This means that there will be a delay between when a person gets sick and confirmation that he or she is part of an outbreak.
 This takes an average of 2 to 4 weeks.
 Please see the Timeline for Reporting Cases of Salmonella Infection for more details.